Monday, 18 August, 2025

 #WindTurbine #Wildlife #Bird #RenewableEnergy Wind turbines are often celebrated as a green solution to current climate challenges.
 However, their impact on avian wildlife sparks passionate debates.
 Indeed, turbines can pose a significant risk to birds, threatening some already vulnerable species.
 This article examines why wind turbines represent a threat to birds, the statistics related to avian mortality caused by them, and explores potential solutions to mitigate these impacts.

-Share
+Share this content

 Introduction